 Lesson 5: Ordering

 It doesn’t do you any good to have a meticulously crafted inventory policy if your ordering process is haphazard.

-You have to place Purchase Orders in line with your stocking policy, otherwise you’re going nowhere.
+You have to place Purchase Orders in line with your stocking policy, otherwise, you’re going nowhere.
 Different classes of items should be ordered differently.
 Here’s a look at some different classes of items:

 Never order these!
 Even if your supplier gives you a good deal or a good incentive, don’t order them.
 They will only gather dust in your warehouse and cost you money.
-Ultimately, you’re going to throw these items out and write it off.
+Ultimately, you’re going to throw these items out and write them off.

 Only order these if your customer has ordered them from you and you don’t have enough inventory to fulfill the customer order.
 Don’t order a single unit more.